CaZual-T/CZT-Mod-Manager/README.md

     - Its IMPOSSIBLE for windows explorer to move files to an app with higher permissions.
 This is a windows limitation.</br>

 If CZTs UI looks all fucked up then try the following:</br>
-    - Change your window scaling to 100%.</br>
+    - Change your window scaling to 100% (in your windows settings)</br>
     - If you use any type of zoom outside of your (default) recommended it can cause issues.</br>

 # CZT Mod Manager Setup: